Adibuoy23/meaning_map/README.md

 # meaning_map
  A python package to generate and analyse meaning maps from images of natural scenes

+# Installation
+* On Windows / Mac / Ubuntu:
+  - Download anaconda / miniconda
+  - Download and install git from [https://gitforwindows.org](https://gitforwindows.org)
+  - Open the Anaconda / miniconda shell
+  - create a new environment by running `conda create -n <env_name> python=3.9` in the shell
+  - activate the environment by running `activate <env_name>` in the shell
+  - Download jupyter notebook by running `conda install jupyter` in the shell
+  - clone the github repository using `git clone https://github.com/Adibuoy23/meaning_map/`
+  - Navigate to the downloaded github repository through terminal `cd <path_to_repo>`
+  - launch jupyter notebook by running `jupyter notebook` command in the shell from the navigated repo directory
+  - Open the `live_notebooks/meaning_map.ipynb` notebook within live_notebooks folder and follow the instructions there

 This package provides the code for the following:
 * Creating scene patches from natural images